PostHog/posthog/scripts/google_analytics/README.md

 ## Preparation

-1. Fill out the information on constant.py
+1. Fill out the information on constant.example.py and rename it to constants.py
-  * `CREDENTIALS_FILE_PATH`: where you places the client_secrets
+  * `CREDENTIALS_FILE_PATH`: where you placed the client_secrets
   * `END_DATE`: When the google analytics window should end
   * `START_DATE`: When the google analytics window should start
   * `VIEW_ID`: The id for the view.
 This can be found [following this guide](https://stackoverflow.com/a/47921777)
-  * `METRICS`: What metrics you want to follow.
-[Full list here](https://ga-dev-tools.appspot.com/dimensions-metrics-explorer/)
-  * `DIMENSIONS`: What dimensions you want to follow.
-[Full list here](https://ga-dev-tools.appspot.com/dimensions-metrics-explorer/)
+  * `HOST`: Address to your posthog instance.
+  * `API_KEY`: API key for your posthog instance.

+## Running the import

+After filing out the above information you can run the import using this command

+`$ python -m scripts.google_analytics`